Table of contents

 We start by creating the elements for the initial render.

-a flex container and add two children:
+Make body a flex container and add two children:

 - ▪

-on the left for rendering the links and - ▪
+ulon the left for rendering the links and - ▪

-on the right for rendering each section of content.
+mainon the right for rendering each section of content.

 Sticky

-To keep the links in the viewport while the user is scrolling, set ul
+To keep the links in the viewport while the user is scrolling, set ul to position: sticky; top: 0;.

-By default, a flex container stretches its children to 100%
+By default, a flex container stretches its children to 100% of its height.

-will be the same height.
+This means body and ul will be the same height.

-to work, the element's height needs to be less than the scrolling element's height.
+For position: sticky to work, the element's height needs to be less than the scrolling element's height.

-height needs to be less than body
+ul height needs to be less than body height.

-Therefore we need to prevent stretching by setting ul
+Therefore we need to prevent stretching by setting ul to align-self: flex-start.

 Observe